 After swelling decreases, the breathing tube can be removed.
 Usually, there are not any lasting side effects of epiglottitis, and the outlook is good.

 Vaccination with the Hib vaccine is the only way to prevent epiglottitis.
-Currently, infants born in the US are given one of these vaccines at two months of age.
+Currently, infants born in the United States are given one of these vaccines at 2 months of age.
 Since vaccination began, adults have been at even lower risk of developing epiglottitis.
 If you have a weak immune system or are on medications that may make you more prone to illness, speak with your doctor about getting vaccinated.

 American College of Emergency Physicians

 Acute epiglottitis.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115468/Acute-epiglottitis.
 Updated February 10, 2015.
 Accessed September 29, 2016.

 Haemophilus influenzae disease (including Hib).
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/hi-disease/index.html.
 Updated September 25, 2012.
 Accessed September 24, 2014.